 There, on the mountain and the sky,

 Their ancient, glittering eyes, are gay.

 Yeats concludes ‘Lapis Lazuli’ in the fifth stanza by describing the carving in lapis lazuli of two Chinese men and another standing behind them, and a long-legged bird flies above them.
 Every discoloration or crack or dent of the stone indicates a water-course or an avalanche or some lofty slope covered with snow.
 The poet sees a rest house surrounded by plum trees and cherry bushes, halfway up the slope.
-Yeats imagines the men to climb up the mountain and sit and stare at ‘the tragic scene’ of human existence.
+Yeats imagines the men climbing up the mountain and sitting and staring at ‘the tragic scene’ of human existence.
 He imagines one of the men desires to listen to some ‘mournful melodies’.
-The expert artiste begins to play on the instrument.
+The expert artiste begins to play the instrument.
 As he plays, the other men’s ‘glittering eyes’ will be ‘gay’ and joyous despite the tragic scene around them.
 Thus, the poet concludes that art can keep people happy even in the midst of dire tragedy.